-Adding a Reproduced Image in Text
+How to Cite a Reproduced Image in Text MLA

-Step 1: Discussing in Text
+Step 1: Discussing the Image in Text

-- To understand the difference between the contrast, see fig. 1.
+To understand the difference between the contrast, see fig. 1.

 Step 2: Picture Caption

-For the reproduced image, you will include a caption that discusses the picture.
+For the reproduced image, you include a caption that discusses the picture.
 This will be followed by the citation information:

-- Artist’s name, Work title (italicized), Date, Complete publication information of the source, including page, figure or plate numbers.
+Artist’s name, Work title (italicized), Date, Complete publication information of the source, including page, figure, or plate numbers.

-Step 3: Works Cited
+Step 3: Works Cited MLA Citation

 There is some vitally important information that you need to include about images.
 It doesn’t matter if they are scanned or online.
 The important information to cite the picture is the same, but it might come in a different order for your MLA works cited entry.
-If available, you will need:
+If available, you need: